Stability of the exponential utility maximization problem with respect to preferences: Introduction

-We consider two settings for the stability problem.
+Two settings are studied.
 First, consider a sequence of utility functions $(U_\delta)_{\delta>0}$, each of which is defined on $\Real$, such that it converges pointwise to $U_0$ which has unit absolute risk aversion.
-The deviation of $U_\delta$ from $U_0$ is measured by two components: i) the ratio of marginal utilities $\fR_\delta$ between $U_\delta$ and an exponential utility $\wt{U}_\delta$ whose absolute risk aversion is $\alpha_\delta$; ii) the deviation of $\alpha_\delta$ from $1$.
-The first component measures how far $U_\delta$ is away from an exponential utility; while the second component describes how far the absolute risk aversion of the exponential utility is away from $1$.
-When $\fR_\delta$ is bounded from above and away from zero, uniformly in $\delta$, our first main result, Theorem \ref{thm: conv R}, states the convergence in expectation of the optimal terminal wealth and the convergence of the value function in a general semimartingale model; moreover the convergence of the optimal strategy also holds, when asset price processes are continuous.
+Deviation is measured by two components: i) the ratio of marginal utilities $\fR_\delta$ between $U_\delta$ and an exponential utility $\wt{U}_\delta$ with absolute risk aversion $\alpha_\delta$; ii) the difference between $\alpha_\delta$ and $1$.
+The first component measures how far $U_\delta$ is away from an exponential utility; while the second component describes how far this exponential utility is away from the exponential utility with unit risk aversion.
+When $\fR_\delta$ is bounded from above and away from zero, uniformly in $\delta$, our first main result, Theorem \ref{thm: conv R}, states the convergence of the optimal payoffs and value functions in a general semimartingale model; moreover the convergence of optimal strategies also follows, when asset price processes are continuous.
 Beyond these continuity results, the rate of convergence is determined in Corollary \ref{cor: convergence rate}.
-Those two components on variation of utilities translate to impact on deviation of terminal wealth (hence optimal strategy) at different rate: \emph{first order} on the convergence rate of the absolute risk aversion and \emph{second order} on the convergence rate of $\fR_\delta$.
-Stability of utility based pricing, Davis price and indifference price, with respect to agent's preference is also discussed in the first setting; see Corollaries \ref{cor: davis price} and \ref{cor: indifference price}.
+Aforementioned two components of variations impact deviation of the optimal payoff (hence the optimal strategy) at different rates: the convergence of absolute risk aversions has \emph{first order} impact, while the convergence of $\fR_\delta$ has \emph{second order} effect.
+Stability of utility based prices, Davis price and indifference price, with respect to agent's preference is also discussed as an application; cf. Corollaries \ref{cor: davis price} and \ref{cor: indifference price}.